 What happens when the driver who caused your crash is uninsured depends on so many factors.
 Do you have auto insurance?
 Do you have medical insurance?
 Were you a passenger or a driver?
 How many vehicles were involved in the crash?
 What choices did you make setting up your auto insurance policy, if you have one?

 Because there are so many factors, it’s hard to say how things will play out unless we know more about the crash.
 In any case, there are three processes you need to figure out:

 Navigating the claims process is tricky enough without any added complications.
+Often people ask what happens if the person at fault in an accident has no insurance?
 In a situation where the at-fault driver is uninsured, things become even more complex.
 You’re going to need help with this one.